Historical Beginnings

 2007 – The Rogue Valley Family YMCA took over the Mayor’s Cup 1-mile and 2-mile fun run races.
 Online registration was added.

-2008 – The chip, a state of the art, high-tech timing system utilizing a transponder attached to the shoe, was used for the first time in the 10 mile.
+2008 – The chip, a state of the art, high-tech timing system utilizing a transponder attached to the shoe, was used for the first time in the 10 mile race.

 2010 – A disposable timing chip was used for the first time.
 Results for the 5K were kept for the first time.

 2011 – The 5K race is named the Rogue Valley Medical Center Heart & Sole 5K.
-We began using the “chip in the number” chip for timing the events.
+Began using the “chip in the number” chip for timing the events.

 2012 – After thirty-five years, co-founders and race directors, Zellah & Jerry Swartsley, passed the baton, giving the 5K & 10 mile races to the Rogue Valley Family YMCA under the leadership of Brad Russell.
 Rich Stanfield and Steven Buxton become the new race directors.